Frequently Asked Questions...

 - Windsor Halls

 Residences That Can Provide An Air-Conditioned Room for Students Who Have a Medical Need for An Air-Conditioned Space:

-- Hilltop Apartments (in buildings 14-22, students must pay an installation fee of $40 to have their own air-conditioning unit installed by Hilltop staff)
+- Hilltop Apartments (non air-conditioned apartments - students must pay an installation fee of $40 to have their own air-conditioning unit installed by Hilltop staff)

 - Do I need to purchase property insurance?